dknelson9876/dknelson9876.github.io/content/osm/osm-intro.md

 **Mobile**:

 - StreetComplete (Android only), an app which breaks down missing information into easy to answer 'quests' that ask simple questions like 'How many lanes does this road have?' or 'What are the opening hours of this business?'

+## Things that were covered in the workshop TODO

+- OSMF and OSMUS
+- osmcha.org
+- rapid
+- streetcomplete + everydoor
+- osmand + organic map
+- communication channels
+- imports + exports